DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 2. Subset Panel

    The subset panel allows users to extract data from the plotted area and download in a number of NetCDF file formats.
+NetCDF files contain self-describing, array-oriented scientific data.

    - **Variables:** Users can select one or more variables to add to the NetCDF subset product from this menu.
-To select multiple variables hold the shift key while making your selection.
+To select multiple variables hold the shift key while making a selection.
    - **Select Time Range:** Checking this box will allow users to create a subset over a time range.
    - **Time Selector:** Specify the timestamp for the subset data.
 If a time range is selected two selectors will allow users to pick the start and end times.
    - **Output Format Dropdown:** Users can chose from a number of NetCDF formats for the output.